Ryann-Ran/Scone/README.md

 </table>

 > - *: GPT-4o responded to 365~370 test cases out of the total 409 cases due to OpenAI safety restrictions.
-> - To mitigate randomness, we perform 3 rounds of sampling, scoring 3 times per round, yielding 9 group results.
+> - To mitigate randomness, we perform 3 rounds of sampling at 1024x1024 resolution, scoring 3 times per round, yielding 9 group results.
 The final score is the average of these results.

 ### Inference